 - Whether or not the business carries any Relevant Activity

-In addition to the notification provision, an undertaking which derives revenue annually from a relevant activity in the UAE must demonstrate that it has an adequate degree of economic substance to permit it to carry out a relevant activity.
+In addition to the notification provision, an undertaking that derives revenue annually from a relevant activity in the UAE must demonstrate that it has an adequate degree of economic substance to permit it to carry out a relevant activity.
 Both eligible licensees shall prepare and send a report to the competent Regulatory Authorities containing the following material, as set out below:

 - Type of the Relevant Activity that the business conducts.